-- Keep ourselves informed with discussions at our meetings and talks from invited speakers on current environmental activities, and through our monthly bulletin
+- Keep ourselves informed through discussions at our meetings and talks from invited speakers, and via our monthly bulletin our monthly bulletin

-- Raise awareness of key environmental issues at our stalls at public meetings and events that we organise, via our stalls at local festivals and events, and through social, print and broadcast media
+- Raise awareness of key environmental issues at public meetings and events that we organise, through our stalls at local festivals and events, and via media channels

-- Decide which issues to focus on and collaborate with our supporters and other groups/individuals to run campaigns and events.
-Our current focus is on air pollution, climate action and protecting bees/nature.
+- Decide which issues to focus on and collaborate with other groups and individuals to run campaigns and events.
+Our priority focus areas are air pollution, climate change, plastics and protecting nature.

 What can I do?